INTRODUCING OUTRAGE MAGAZINE, THE ONLY LESBIAN, GAY, BISEXUAL AND TRANSGENDER (LGBT) PUBLICATION IN THE PHILIPPINES.

 We give face to minorities within the already minority LGBT community.

-We are proud to say that we have been giving face to those who continue to be neglected even from within the LGBT community – such as the Deaf LGBT Filipinos, and the senior men who have sex with men (MSM) who are actually also neglected in existing programs.
+We are proud to say that we have been giving face to those who continue to be neglected even from within the LGBTQI community – such as the Deaf LGBTQI Filipinos, and the senior men who have sex with men (MSM) who are actually also neglected in existing programs.

 And then since March 2013, we launched “More than a Number“, eyed to give a human face to those infected and affected by the Human Immunodeficiency Virus (HIV) and Acquired Immunodeficiency Syndrome (AIDS) in the Philippines.
 This is because – for the longest time – HIV-infected (and affected) Filipinos have been lamenting how they cease to exist to become the codes assigned to them.
 So with “More than a Number”, we highlight that “yes, every individual story counts, and we want to hear and share these stories,” Tan said.
 “Because while the numbers tell us the extent of the effect of HIV in the country, the same numbers do not tell the full story.”